Simone Biles responded perfectly after a hater called her a bad role model

 More Pop Culture videos

-Malcolm Gladwell talks ‘Revisionist History’ podcast, the mood in America … and fries

 Biles isn’t letting the hateful comment spoil her vacation.
-She later posted photos of herself and her family clowning around at their hotel, and one of herself shopping for souvenirs.
+She later posted a photo of herself and her family clowning around at their hotel, as well as one of herself shopping for souvenirs.